hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/group-by.md

 ## Grouping By Complex Expressions

-In any case, any expression can be used to aggregate rows.
+Not only plain values can be used to aggregate rows.
+Virtually any expression can be used for it [^1].
 See [Expressions](./expressions.md) for more details on expressions.

+[^1]: Technically not all expressions can be used for aggregating.
+Different databases impose different restrictions on them.
+The most common restrictions affect values that do not have inherent ordering such as images, UUIDs, arrays, etc., or values that are too large and impractical for this purpose.

 The following query aggregates rows by a more complex expression: